-Mr. Berger's experience includes trying three 10b-5 securities class actions to jury verdicts, which are among very few such cases ever tried.
-He also served as principal lead counsel in many of the largest securities litigation cases in history, achieving successful recoveries for classes of investors in cases including In re Merck Vytorin/Zetia Securities Litigation (\$215 million); In re Cendant Corp.
-Securities Litigation (\$3.3 billion); In re Lucent Technologies, Inc. Securities Litigation (\$675 million); In re Bristol-Myers Squibb Securities Litigation (\$300 million); In re Conseco, Inc. Securities Litigation (\$120 million); In re Symbol Technologies Securities Litigation (\$139 million); and In re OM Group Securities Litigation (\$92 million).
+Mr. Berger's previous experience includes trying two 10b-5 securities class actions to jury verdicts, which were among very few such cases ever tried.
+He also served as principal lead counsel in many of the largest securities litigation cases in history, achieving successful recoveries for classes of investors in cases including In re Cendant Corp.
+Securities Litigation (\$3.3 billion); In re Lucent Technologies, Inc. Securities Litigation (\$675 million); In re Bristol-Myers Squibb Securities Litigation (\$300 million); In re Daimler Chrysler A.G.
+Securities Litigation (\$300 million); In re Conseco, Inc. Securities Litigation (\$120 million); In re Symbol Technologies Securities Litigation (\$139 million); and In re OM Group Securities Litigation (\$92 million).

 Mr. Berger has successfully argued several appeals that made new law favorable to investors, including In re Suprema Specialties, Inc. Securities Litigation, 438 F.3d 256 (3d Cir.
 2005); McCall v.
 Scott, 250 F.3d 997 (6th Cir.
 2001) and Fine v.
 American Solar King Corp., 919 F.2d 290 (5th Cir.
 1990.)
 In addition, Mr. Berger was lead class counsel in many important discrimination class actions, in particular Roberts v.
-Texaco, Inc., where he represented African-American employees of Texaco and achieved the then largest settlement (\$175 million) of a race discrimination class action.
+Texaco, Inc., where he represented African-

+American employees of Texaco and achieved the then largest settlement (\$175 million) of a race discrimination class action.

 Mr. Berger currently serves on the Board of Visitors of Columbia University Law School.
 Previously, Mr. Berger was a member of the Board of Managers of Haverford College from 2000-2003.
-He also now serves as the Co-Chair of the Board of GO Project, a not-for profit organization that provides academic support for New York City public school students, and also serves as a Member of the Board of Grace Church School in New York.
+He also now serves on the Board of GO Project, a not-for profit organization that provides academic support for New York City public school students and he is also on the Board of Grace Church School in New York.
 He also served on the Board of in Motion, Inc., a non-profit organization providing legal services to victims of domestic violence, for six years.